JaymeMorrissey99/Neils-Assignment/Coding Standards/codeStandards.md

 By convention, the first letter of an interface should be capital.
 Interface names should ideally be adjectives and should generally end with the prefix “able”.
 For example, adding onto the “Car” class.
 A car can be converted into a different vehicle - Motorbike, Truck etc. The “Car” class should implement an interface called Convertible.
 This interface would contain methods that contain code to convert the Car class instance to another vehicle type instance.

+## Naming Methods
+Methods refer to some sort of functionality performed by the object of the class that contains that method.
+Logically, a method name should be a verb.
+A method should be readable enough that it conveys the functionality that it actually encapsulates.
+Method names in Java are written in camel case - the first letter of the first word is in lowercase and the first letter of the remaining word in method name is capital.
+For example, a method for the Car class would be called startCar, instead of Start or StartCar.

 ## Article/Blog Links